 All fellows work with two faculty scientific advisors, and as part of their application, are asked to identify up to three faculty with whom they wish to work, listed in order of priority.
 Once matched with two faculty scientific advisors, fellows join research teams based on their interests and experience.

-Derrick M. Gordon, Ph.D. , is Assistant Professor of Psychiatry (Psychology) and Director, of Research, Policy and Program on Male Development at The Consultation Center.
+Derrick M. Gordon, Ph.D. , is an Associate Professor of Psychiatry (Psychology) and Director, of Research, Policy and Program on Male Development at The Consultation Center.
 His program of research seeks to identify factors that impact men and boys’ healthy family and community functioning.
-In this work attention is paid to factors such as community violence, poverty, incarceration, substance use, school truancy, parenting, social supports, masculinity, educational outcomes, intimate partner violence, and their impact on the functioning of men and boys.
+In this work, attention is paid to factors such as community violence, poverty, incarceration, substance use, school truancy, parenting, social supports, masculinity, educational outcomes, intimate partner violence, and their impact on the functioning of men and boys.
 Dr. Gordon is also interested in understanding how young men use preventive health care services and identifying factors that either facilitate or inhibit access.
 This research seeks to understand the resources needed to support men and boys to successfully attain the skills needed to assume productive roles in their family and community systems.

-Joy S. Kaufman, Ph.D. , is Associate Professor of Psychiatry (Psychology), Deputy Director for Operations at The Consultation Center and Director of Evaluation Research within the Division of Prevention and Community Research.
+Joy S. Kaufman, Ph.D. , is an Associate Professor of Psychiatry (Psychology), Deputy Director for Operations at The Consultation Center, and Director of Evaluation Research within the Division of Prevention and Community Research.
 Her research program examines contextual factors, such as exposure to violence, substance use and familial stress that impact outcomes for populations at risk.
-Utilizing qualitative and quantitative methods including community-based participatory research, Dr. Kaufman and her team evaluate the implementation of evidenced-based practices within community-based networks of care and the impact of system functioning on service recipient outcomes.
-The fellow would have the opportunity to: (a) join a team evaluating the implementation and outcomes of statewide system of care for children with severe emotional and behavioral issues (youth substance use, exposure to traumatic events, parental stress, youth outcomes); and/or (b) join a team evaluating the implementation and outcomes of a multi-site national evaluation of model programs to reduce the rate of homicide resulting from domestic violence.
+Utilizing qualitative and quantitative methods including community-based participatory research, Dr. Kaufman and her team evaluate the implementation of evidence-based practices within community-based networks of care and the impact of system functioning on service recipient outcomes.
+The fellow would have the opportunity to: (a) join a team evaluating the implementation and outcomes of statewide systems of care for children with severe emotional and behavioral issues (youth substance use, exposure to traumatic events, parental stress, youth outcomes); and/or (b) join a team evaluating the implementation and outcomes of a multi-site national evaluation of model programs to reduce the rate of homicide resulting from domestic violence.

 Suchitra Krishnan-Sarin, Ph.D. , is Professor of Psychiatry, Vice-Chair of the Human Investigations Committee at Yale School of Medicine, and Co-PI on a P50 center focused on tobacco regulatory research.
-Her research is focused on developing a bio-behavioral understanding of the underpinnings of alcohol, tobacco (nicotine) and marijuana use, in adolescent and adult populations, and developing new pharmacological and behavioral interventions to reduce and prevent use of these substances.
+Her research is focused on developing a bio-behavioral understanding of the underpinnings of alcohol, tobacco (nicotine), and marijuana use, in adolescent and adult populations, and developing new pharmacological and behavioral interventions to reduce and prevent use of these substances.
 She is also conducting qualitative and quantitative tobacco regulatory research in adolescents.
 The fellow would be involved in analyzing evidence from an ongoing study that is conducting surveys with middle and high school adolescents and college-aged young adults to assess use rates and perceptions and attitudes towards modified risk tobacco products, as well as analyzing evidence from an ongoing high school-based smoking cessation trial.

 Linda C. Mayes, M.D. , the Arnold Gesell Professor of Child Psychiatry, Pediatrics, and Psychology in the Child Study Center, is Chair of the Child Study Center, Special Advisor to the Dean of the Yale School of Medicine; and Chief, Department of Child Psychiatry at Yale-New Haven Hospital.
 Helena J. V. Rutherford, Ph.D., is an Assistant Professor in the Child Study Center, and Course Tutor for the UCL-Yale Developmental Neuroscience and Psychopathology MRes Course.
 Drs.
 Mayes and Rutherford use multi-modal imaging methods to study the impact of addiction on mothers’ neural response to infant cries and faces and its association with caregiving behaviors, with an emerging focus on women during pregnancy in their transition to motherhood, as well as fathers.
 The Fellow would have access to the collection and analysis of behavioral, EEG/ERP and fMRI data in substance-using parent populations.